jacobwojoski/dice-stats/README.md

 Used Google Charts as a charting library.
 (MIT License) Used [Roll Tracker Module](https://foundryvtt.com/packages/roll-tracker) as a starting point but (MIT License)
-wanted the ability to track multiple dice types.
+Wanted the ability to track multiple dice types.
 This Basically lead to a full rewrite as I wanted a more OOP appreach for data storage.

 ## MISC Design Settings
 - GM's Rolls for player will count as GM Rolls (Unless Midi Qol is active)